Home > Blogs > Understanding How Rent Increase Notice Works In the UK 2026?

 General Rent Increase Notice Rules

 Before increasing rent, a landlord must make sure they are following all UK housing laws.
+Usually, Section 13 for periodic tenancies requires landlords to give the right notice period and make sure that the tenancy agreement permits rent increases.

 How your Landlord Must Propose a Rent Increase?